DOI-USGS/asc-public-docs/docs/concepts/camera-geometry-and-projections/proj-projections.md

-# Making Projections Using PROJ
+# Projecting Images Using PROJ

 ??? warning "Understanding Projection Concepts"

     If you are unfamiliar with map projection and concepts surrounding them, please checkout [Learning About Map Projections](learning-about-map-projections.md).

-This page is dedicated to using [PROJ](https://proj.org/en/stable/) in ISIS and how the two differ when paramatizing for projections
+This page is dedicated to using [PROJ](https://proj.org/en/stable/) in ISIS and how the two differ when paramatizing for projections.
+If you are unfamiliar with projecting images in __ISIS__ please read [Map Projecting Images](../../how-to-guides/image-processing/map-projecting-images.md) before continuing.

 ## Using PROJ in ISIS

 Currently, ISIS supports using PROJ through the same [Mapping Group](learning-about-map-projections.md/#defining-a-map-in-isis3) that all ISIS projections operate with.
 The two keys that are used to define the PROJ Mapping Group from other ISIS Mapping Groups are the `ProjectionName` key, which will be set to `IProj` and the `ProjString` key.
 `ProjString` is a PROJ4 string that PROJ can read to build a projection from.

+For a detaited list of projections and there parameters see [PROJ Projections](https://proj.org/en/stable/operations/projections/index.html).
+For more details about parameterizing a PROJ projection see [PROJ Cartographic Projections](https://proj.org/en/stable/usage/projections.html)

+## ISIS Mapping Group Comparison

 In the example below, a Equirectangular projection is defined in a ISIS IProj Mapping Group.